-SRM University will offer international transfer degrees in logistics and supply chain management, through a new partnership with Hull University, UK.
+SRM Institute of Science and Technology (formerly known as SRM University) will offer international transfer degrees in logistics and supply chain management, through a new partnership with Hull University, UK.
 The collaboration will also include faculty exchanges, research and student mobility programmes.

-Associate Dean International, Faculty of Business, Law and Politics Prof Lynne Barrow and ViceChancellor, SRM University Professor Prabir Bagchi exchanged the MoU to signal the start of the programme.
+Associate Dean International, Faculty of Business, Law and Politics Prof Lynne Barrow and ViceChancellor, SRM Institute of Science and Technology (formerly known as SRM University) Professor Prabir Bagchi exchanged the MoU to signal the start of the programme.

 “India is on the cusp of a manufacturing revolution that will require trained manpower in logistics and supply chain management”, said Prof Bagchi.
 “I am keen to see that SRM is well positioned to play a key role in this cycle of demand.
 Currently SRM does not offer these degrees and the collaboration with Hull University, an acknowledged leader in the field will contribute greatly to building capacity towards this end.”, he added.